The Quick Guide to AR 15 Parts and Accessories

 AR 15 Lower Receiver

 The lower receiver is the part of the rifle that houses the fire control group, magazine well, and pistol grip.
-They come made in several ways; the two most popular are forged or machined.
-Forged lowers are made by hammering thin metal into their final shape.
+It can be made in several ways, the two most popular being forged or machined.
+Forged lowers are created by hammering thin metal into their final shape.
 Billet lowers, on the other hand, are machined into their body using a mill to remove material from a solid piece.
 Forged receivers tend to be slightly stronger.
 However, billet receivers tend to be lighter in weight.

-s stated before, the lower receiver is the only AR-15 part legally considered a firearm.
+As stated, the lower receiver is the only part of the AR-15 legally considered a firearm.
 It contains a registered serial number, and specific regulations govern its purchase.

 The AR-15 upper receiver houses and protects the components on the top of your rifle.
 It can be a flat top or come with an integrated carry handle.
 A flat-top receiver typically has a Picatinny railing across the top.
 The carry handle receiver has a handle and rear sight assembly on top.